hardlystrictlyjerry/hardlystrictlyjerry.github.io/tshirt.md

 Thanks!
 ```

+**Reminder: We need to receive your email by Sunday, Nov 27, at midnight.**

 T-shirts will be available for pickup at the Dec.
 9 gig at Hawaiian Brian's.
 Or we can arrange a pickup afterwards.